Compiiiii/RateYourProf-Backend/README.md

 ### ***Response:***

 #### *Status-Code:*
+- 401 if JWT is missing
+- 403 if JWT is invalid
 - 400 if not all required JSON keys are sent or have the wrong type
 - 200 if the profile was changed successfully